-The 2019 budget for the sewer fund also includes funds for a five-year master plan which will include a rate study.
-The electric fund has also budgeted a rate study for 2019.
-Rate study for the water fund was completed and approved in 2017 with incremental rate increases effective until 2022.
+The 2020 budget includes a system and rate study for the Electric Fund.
+In 2019, a five-year master plan was conducted for the wastewater fund.
+This plan established rates through 2026 that were approved by Council in January of 2020.
+A rate study for the water fund was completed and approved in 2017 with incremental rate increases effective until 2022.